jdunkerley/ToDosElectron/README.md

 ```

 The `getEntries` function is designed to search all folders within `tests/host` and `tests/gui` for TypeScript files with filenames ending either with `tests` or `specs`.
 This scan process limits the watch functionality of WebPack as it will only scan for files at start up.
-Files within `tests/host` will be build with the target setting of `electron-main` and `tests/gui` will be `electron-renderer`.
-The output will built to an `__tests__` folder and as before will pass through tslint, tsc and babel to produce JavaScript files.
+Files within `tests/host` will be built with the target setting of `electron-main` and `tests/gui` will be `electron-renderer`.
+The output will be built to a `__tests__` folder and as before will pass through tslint, tsc and babel to produce JavaScript files.

 To add the `test` command to `yarn`, add the following to `packages.json`.
 The `pretest` stage will build all the test files before running jest on the result.